xataio/client-ts/.changeset/seven-dodos-deliver.md

 '@xata.io/codegen': minor
 ---

-Rename codegen executable to be executed from npx
+Allow codegen to be executed from npx